 Distribution requirements in the four areas are defined below.

-Metaphysics & Epistemology, Logic: Students are to satisfy a disjunctive requirement regarding Metaphysics & Epistemology and Logic:
+Metaphysics and Epistemology, Logic: Students are to satisfy a disjunctive requirement regarding Metaphysics and Epistemology and Logic:

 Logic: One graduate logic course.
 The student must demonstrate a thorough understanding of first-order logic.
 Successful completion of P505 will be taken as demonstrating such understanding.